 3. Look at Your Filter

-What type of filter as you expecting to use for the pool pump?
+What type of filter are you expecting to use for the pool pump?

 Some people use sand-based filters, which are going to have different requirements in comparison to alternatives that are on the market.